 Embedded and Reconfigurable Systems

-COSMIAC’s Research Scientist, Dr. Jim Aarestad, directs the Center’s Embedded and Reconfigurable systems Laboratory.
-The Laboratory research activities focus on FPGA-based systems for aerospace and fault tolerant applications.
-The Laboratory expertise expands to several hardware description languages (Verilog, VHDL, SystemVerilog), as well as multiple device manufacturers (Xilinx, Microsemi, etc).
-The Laboratory performs their research with four high-performance workstations and software licenses for complete design suites including Xilinx licenses for their dynamic partial reconfiguration (PR) and triple modular redundancy (TMR) tools.
-PR is the ability to dynamically modify blocks of logic by downloading partial bit files while the remaining logic continues to operate without interruption.
-Xilinx Partial Reconfiguration technology allows designers to change functionality on the fly, eliminating the need to fully reconfigure and re-establish links, dramatically enhancing the flexibility that FPGAs offer.
+Dr. Jim Aarestad, COSMIAC’s Chief Scientist, serves as the director of the Center’s Embedded and Reconfigurable Systems Laboratory located on the second floor of the main COSMIAC facility.
+The research activities in this laboratory focus primarily on FPGA- and microprocessor- based systems for aerospace, fault-tolerant, and machine learning (ML) applications.
+Laboratory expertise includes several hardware description languages (Verilog, VHDL, SystemVerilog), programming (C/C++, Python, R, Ruby), and works with development hardware from multiple device manufacturers (Xilinx, Microsemi, TI, Intel …).
+The laboratory performs research in dynamic partial reconfiguration (PR) of FPGAs, as well as several reliability, robustness, and resiliency enhancements, such as hardware-based triple modular redundancy (TMR) solutions and various software design and coding methodologies that support these objectives.
+PR is the ability to dynamically modify blocks of logic by loading partial bitstream files while the remaining logic continues to operate without interruption.
+Xilinx Partial Reconfiguration technology allows designers to change functionality on the fly, eliminating the need to fully reconfigure and re-establish links, dramatically enhancing the flexibility that FPGAs offer, and providing tradeoffs between performance and device utilization, often resulting in the ability to utilize smaller devices for a given application.
 The Xilinx TMR technology was developed to address the enhanced reliability requirements of FPGAs operating in extreme radiation environments.
-Designed for space applications, and proven through numerous mission-critical projects, TMR provides full immunity to single-event upset (SEU) and single-event transient (SET) failures for FPGA designs based upon space-grade designs.
-Having access to these specialized software tools provides the Laboratory with the ability to perform cutting-edge research and product development.
+Designed for space applications, and proven through numerous mission-critical projects, TMR provides enhanced immunity to single-event upset (SEU) and single-event transient (SET) failures for FPGA designs based upon space-grade designs.
+Having access to, and experience with, these specialized software tools provides the Laboratory with the ability to perform cutting-edge research and product development.